aloretocornidez/workshops/cmake-workshop/readme.md

 tl;dr: CMake is a powerful software cross platform build system.
 It allows you compile C++ code across multiple computers that may use different compilation tools.
-You write one file that many developers can use and CMake.
+You write one file that many developers can use and CMake generates the proper compatible compilation scripts for the user's computer.

 ## Let's talk about how making software.